-1) Adopt a properly written policy about unauthorized time worked.
-See the end of this post for an example.
+- Adopt a properly written policy about unauthorized time worked.
+(Call CEDR for a sample policy)

-2) When an employee works unauthorized hours, address it in writing.
-In some states, such as California, write-ups with employee acknowledments are very important because of the daily overtime rule.
+- When an employee works unauthorized hours, address it in writing.
+In some states, such as California, write-ups with employee acknowledgements are very important because of the daily overtime rule.
 Documenting offenses reacquaints your employees with the policy and ensures you have critical documentation in case problems arise.

 Milking the clock.
 After a second offense, issue a termination warning.

 Failing to Clock In.
 Although you can’t penalize employees with fines, there are ways to hit them in the pocket.
 You can adopt a bonus policy that makes employees ineligible for bonuses if they do not comply with your other policies.
 Note that such a policy does not revoke or withhold a bonus already earned.
 Also, note that this is a policy of general application, and everyone is subject to its terms.
 When you draft a written warning for recording violations, inform the employee he or she is at risk of being excluded from the bonus for that week.